DefangLabs/defang-docs/blog/2024-06-01-june-product-updates.md

 ## Managed Redis

-Redis is such a versatile that can help with so many different use cases.
+Redis is such a versatile tool that can help with so many different use cases.
 So we've introduced Managed Redis!
 You can now specify the Redis image in your `compose.yaml` file and indicate that you want it managed by your cloud provider using `x-defang-redis: true` in your service definition.

 ## Upgraded Kaniko